Putin tries to claim Mariupol win but won't storm holdout | Headlines

 Russian President Vladimir Putin tried to claim victory in the strategic port of Mariupol on Thursday, even as he ordered his troops not to storm the last pocket of Ukrainian resistance in the war's iconic battleground.

-In recent weeks, they holed up in a sprawling steel plant, and Russian forces pounded the industrial site and repeatedly issued ultimatums ordering the defenders to surrender.

-Putin said that, for now, he would not risk sending troops into the warren of tunnels under the giant Azovstal plant, instead preferring to isolate the holdouts who have captivated the world's attention “so that not even a fly comes through.”
+"The completion of combat work to liberate Mariupol is a success," Putin said. ''Putting such an important centre in the south as Mariupol under control is a success."
+But the Russian leader said that, for now, he would not risk sending troops into the warren of tunnels under the giant Azovstal plant, instead preferring to isolate the holdouts who have captivated the world's attention "so that not even a fly comes through."
 His defense minster said the plant was blocked off, while giving yet another prediction that the site could be taken in days.

 Putin's order may mean that Russian officials are hoping they can wait for the defenders to surrender after running out of food or ammunition.
 Bombings of the plant could well continue.

-Even though Putin painted the mission to take Mariupol already a success and said the city had been “liberated,'' until the plant falls, he cannot declare a complete victory.
-Russian Defense Minister Sergei Shoigu said about 2,000 Ukrainian troops remained in the plant, which has a labyrinth of tunnels and bunkers that spread out across about 11 square kilometers (4 square miles).
+Even though Putin painted the mission to take Mariupol already a success and said the city had been "liberated,'' until the plant falls, he cannot declare a complete victory.
+Russian Defense Minister Sergei Shoigu said about 2,000 Ukrainian troops remained in the plant, which has a labyrinth of tunnels and bunkers that spread out across about 11 square kilometers.
 Ukrainian President Volodymyr Zelenskyy said that about 1,000 civilians were also trapped there.

 Russian-backed separatists in the area previously seemed bent on taking every last inch of the city, which has seen some of the most dramatic fighting of the war and whose capture has both strategic and symbolic importance.